Makinen, Minnesota: Education

 Most students in grades K through twelve attend classes either in nearby Cherry or Aurora.
 Many Makinen students attended school in Cotton until 2011, when the Cotton School was closed.
 Other nearby communities include Eveleth, Gilbert, Biwabik, and Virginia.

 History

 Finnish farming developed next in the region to the west of McDavitt Township, in the townships of Lavell and Cherry.
 The most important Finnish clusters developed in Cherry (Alavus), Corbin, Forbes, Makinen and the Saint Louis River, while lesser numbers of Finns were scattered throughout the whole region.
-Makinen received its name from John Makinen who, together with John Kovaniemi, kept a store and post office there from 1905 on.
+Makinen received its name from John Makinen who, together with John Kovaniemi, kept a store and post office there from 1905 onwards.

-According to several current residents, Makinen was founded in 1900 by John Makinen.
-The former name of the area was Corbin, however this name was not available to be used when Makinen was founded.

-Makinen held a "Diamond Jubilee" celebration in 1975, and a Centennial celebration in 2000.
+Makinen held a "Diamond Jubilee" celebration in 1975, and a centennial celebration in 2000.

 A historic Finnish pioneer farm is located in southeastern Makinen, once owned by Eli Wirtanen.
-The surrounding community hosts a Wirtanen Pioneer Farm festival that takes place for one weekend in September every year.
+The surrounding community hosts a Wirtanen Pioneer Farm festival that takes place for one weekend in September each year.

-The Makinen Volunteer Fire Department moved from the lower level of the Makinen Community Center to the building that formerly housed Makinen Elementary School (#79).